ELC 160 HP: Flexibility in Joining and Laser Welding of the Control Gear and Cutch Body

-All machine components are mounted to a central column.
-A rotary indexing table arranged around this column provides for the transport of parts to the respective process stations.
+On this machine, all machine components are mounted to a central column.
+A rotary indexing table arranged around this column organizes the transportation of parts to the respective process stations.
 Each processing position on the turntable is provided with its own spindle unit, on which the workpiece is cycled horizontally to its processing positions.
-Position one is used as the loading and unloading station.
-Both gantries and robots can be used here.
-The joining station follows after one cycle step around the table.
-The joining station is equipped with three joining stamps that are mounted to a slide, which allows rapid re-tooling for part families.
+Position one is used as the loading and unloading station, and here gantries or robots can be used.
+The joining station is next and is equipped with three joining stamps that are mounted to a slide, which allows rapid re-tooling for part families.
 The joining process itself is performed rapidly and precisely by a screw spindle drive.
 Another quarter turn later, the workpiece reaches the processing station for induction pre-heating, if this is required by the workpiece material.
 Here as well, several inductors can be installed in parallel in order to permit rapid adaptation to different parts.
 One turn of the indexing table later, the workpiece has reached the core of the machine, the laser welding station.
-This station as well is equipped with a slide unit with up to three counter bearings in order to ensure automatic re-tooling at this point as well.
+This station is equipped with a slide unit with up to three counter bearings in order to ensure automatic re-tooling at this point.
 The weld head is equipped with an X-axis for the seam position and a Z-axis for adjusting the focal position.

-All four processes described above run in parallel, allowing extremely short cycle times of only a few seconds.
+All four processes described above run in parallel, creating extremely short cycle times of only a few seconds.

-- High-performance laser welding of gearwheels and clutch bodies
+- High-performance laser welding of gears and clutch bodies

-- Rotary indexing table for short distances and short cycle times of only a few seconds
+- Rotary indexing table for short distances and cycle times of only a few seconds

 - Laser welding of part families without re-tooling

 - Compact design: The control cabinet (electrical and pneumatic systems, induction generator, etc.) is installed directly next to the machine unit

 - All machining areas and service units are easily accessible at any time